-Just about any ebook or internet marketing guide you read on the subject of email marketing will tell you to use either Aweber or Get Response as your email marketing service of choice – not just because these companies offer excellent customizable opt in forms, reporting tools, and other features such as responsive email design and A/B split testing; no, mainly because of their high delivery rates compared to similar email marketing service providers.
+Just about any ebook or internet marketing guide you read on the subject of email marketing will tell you to use either Aweber or Get Response as your email marketing service of choice – not just because these companies offer excellently customizable opt-in forms, reporting tools, and other features such as responsive email design and A/B split testing; no, mainly because of their high delivery rates compared to similar email marketing service providers.

 The Google algo which decides whether emails are “Primary”.”Social”. or “Promotions” has obviously been programmed to look for costly services like Aweber, Get Response and other widely-used marketing companies, and assign them to the promotional tab or promo bin, as it might as well be called.
 We can say from experience, that this led to a huge increase of unopened emails for users of these services.